robin-gdwl/gh_thermoplastic_shapewinding/README.md

-In order to actually extrude thermoplastics you will of course also need:
+In order to *actually extrude thermoplastics* you will of course also need:

 - [**Universal Robot UR5**](https://www.universal-robots.com/products/ur5-robot/) or any industrial robot supported in [visose/robots](https://github.com/visose/Robots/wiki/Robot-libraries) (tested on a UR5 CB)
 - **Thermoplastic extruder**
   - a common 3D-printing hotend could be enough for small-scale tests
   - the extruder used here is adapted from the [precious-plastic extruder](https://community.preciousplastic.com/academy/build/extrusion)

+## Installation

+simply clone or [download](https://github.com/robin-gdwl/gh_thermoplastic_shapewinding/archive/master.zip) the project folder and open one of the files in the "Grasshopper_definitions"- folder

 ## Method overview:
 2D shape generation with a randomized algorithm: